-This leaflet aims to answer your questions about having the intra uterine system (IUS), known as Mirena, inserted.
+This article aims to answer your questions about having the intrauterine system (IUS), known as the Mirena® coil.
 It explains the benefits, risks and alternatives, as well as what you can expect when you come to Newson Health.

 What is the IUS?

 There are two threads attached to the Mirena coil which pass out through the neck of your womb (cervix) and lie in your vagina.
 These allow you to check the coil is still there.
-They also mean it can be removed easily.
+They also mean it can be easily removed.
 They do not hang outside the body and your partner does not usually feel them during sexual intercourse.

 What is the Mirena coil used for and what are the benefits?